 Swim – I normally tend to lose all my energy after a short effort, but today I managed to pace myself very well.
 I only stopped a couple of times and they were mainly just to try to sight where the next buoy was.
 We did a counter-clockwise swim and after the first turn we were facing the sun and the only thing I could see was glare.
 So, I followed the crowd as best I could until I could finally see the next two buoys.
 The water was very cold so I’m very glad I had my wetsuit.
 It was cold enough that I didn’t want to put my face in the water so I swam most of the time with it up (not ideal, but the wetsuit helped keep me more up than I would have been otherwise).
 I finished the swim feeling pretty good, although it took me a bit going up to the transition area to get my legs back.
 Continue reading “Triangle Orthopaedic Sprint Triathlon”

 Around about the beginning of February I started trying to lose weight.
 I’m using the Hacker’s Diet which essentially says that to lose weight you must burn more calories than you take in.
 To burn more calories, I’ve been exercising, mainly running but also swimming and playing racquetball.
+I am so dedicated, I even bought fitness accessories from https://myfitnesshub.com that can help me with my exercise.
 So, after a month, here’s my current progress.

 I’m hoping I can continue at this rate for a while since my goal is to lose around 60 pounds.
 I may have more of a problem right now since at the moment I’m currently under doctor’s orders to do “no exertion” until he can figure out why last Wednesday I had a thunderclap headache that sent me to the emergency room.
 I’ve got an MRI scheduled this coming Wednesday that will hopefully find out more about that and I’m hopeful that once that is done I will be able to get back to exercising regularly.

-Anyway, I will try to post at least monthly updates here on my dieting progress.
+Anyway, I will try to post on healthmania news at least monthly updates on my dieting progress.

 So, NASA has come out with their proposal for the new deep space rocket that will finally bring our space capabilities back to where they were in 1969.
 It’s better than the current situation (which is nothing) and I certainly hope it gets built.